mozilla-releng/relengdocs/how-to/create/new-scriptworker-script.rst

 * Add entries to k8s-autoscale like `this <https://github.com/mozilla-releng/k8s-autoscale/pull/123>`__.

- - The `docs <https://scriptworker-scripts.readthedocs.io/en/latest/scriptworkers-autoscaling.html>`__ may be helpful.
+ - The :external:doc:`docs <scriptworkers-autoscaling>` may be helpful.
  - Merging will automatically trigger a dev deploy.
  - Be sure to deploy k8s-autoscale to production as well.